Barbieri1981/azure_event_hubs/README.md

-# Produce and consume data using Java and the library Spring Cloud Stream Binder from Spring Boot Application
+# Produce and consume events using Java and the library Spring Cloud Stream Binder from Spring Boot Application

-Expose a Restful API to consume data from a `Event Hub` instance.
+Expose a Restful API to consume events from a `Event Hub` instance.
-Expose a Restful API to send data to a `Event Hub` instance.
+Expose a Restful API to send events to a `Event Hub` instance.

 ## Technology